Doctor of Education: History

 The EdD degree was then added by Teachers College in 1934.
 Between 1925 and 1940 many institutions, including the University of California-Berkeley, Stanford University, and the University of Michigan followed the steps of Columbia and Harvard and established schools and colleges of education that offered graduate study and eventually, the two doctoral degrees.
 Despite this growth, however, these and other schools of education struggled to establish their identity as professional schools and were perpetually engulfed in debate over the purpose of the Ed.D.

 The history of the Ed.D. throughout the 20th century was one of confusion.
 In many graduate schools of education it was a practitioner degree, while in others it was considered education's research doctorate.
 Several factors contributed to the confusion: First, offering two doctoral degrees resulted in constant conflict between the "demands of theory and those of practice".
 Second, the advancement of professional training was further complicated as schools of education competed with schools of arts and sciences.
 Graduate programs in arts and sciences were older and more established.
 Traditionally arts and science faculty offered doctoral preparation in the form of the Ph.D.
-Both the school of arts and sciences and its faculty had difficulty relinquishing their expertise in doctoral studies or in acknowledging the need for a professional doctorate degree.
+Both the school of arts and sciences and its faculty had difficulty relinquishing their expertise in doctoral studies or in acknowledging the need for a professional doctoral degree.
 Third, from the inception of both doctoral degrees in education, unclear goals and similar programmatic content have confused the degree purposes and plagued professionalization efforts.

-The EdD is awarded in several countries (see below).
+The Ed.D. is awarded in several countries (see below).

 Australia

-In Australia, entry requirements for the EdD are similar to the PhD except that the former requires a number of years professional experience in education or academia.
+In Australia, entry requirements for the Ed.D. are similar to the Ph.D. except that the former requires a number of years professional experience in education or academia.